apache/spark/docs/monitoring.md

 The base logging directory must be supplied, and should contain sub-directories that each represents an application's event logs.
-This creates a web interface at `http://<server-url>:18080` by default, but the port can be changed by supplying an extra parameter to the start script.
+This creates a web interface at `http://<server-url>:18080` by default.
 The history server depends on the following variables:

 <table class="table">
   <tr><th style="width:21%">Environment Variable</th><th>Meaning</th></tr>